BECOME A VOLUNTEER

 Who We’re Looking For: Health Professionals to support small groups of 2-3 MERIT Scholars

 Mentor’s Role: Provide scholars with guidance in developing an innovative project proposal to address a health care problem or community health need, including connections to health care team members, researchers, clients/patients, and/or community members for informational interviews.

-Time Commitment: The internship will take place over the course of 6 Weeks (6/28-8/6).
+Time Commitment: The internship will take place over the course of 6 Weeks (over the summer).
 Please expect to work with your group of 2-3 MERIT Scholars on zoom for 1-2 hours a week (timing flexible).
 You will also be provided with guidance on additional scholar activities that you can modify as needed to help the group spend an additional 4-6 hours a week productively, through group/independent work, ideation, readings, research, and informational interviews.

 Want More Information: Email email@example.com